 If you have a few minutes to spare, you can fill out our free online application.
-After you click on submit you will receive an instant title loan estimate solely based on the vehicle year, make and model.
-The more recent year make, and higher end models get higher valuation, but there is a minimum borrowing amount of $2,500.
+After you click on submit you will receive an instant valuation solely based on the vehicle year, make and model.
+The more recent year makes, and higher end models get higher valuation, but there is a minimum borrowing amount of $2,500.
 If you are unsure of the process, let one of our helpful customer service representatives assist you.
 They will settle any worry you may have, and also clear up any confusion to help better your understanding of the loan.

 One of the things they can also help you with is finding a title loan location.
 Since Title Loans are only permitted in South Carolina, you will have to go there to settle the contract.

 *You will need a valid government-issued photo ID to let us know you are at least 18 years old, as well as your car title.

 Since the closest title loan state is in South Carolina, you must abide by their state regulations.

 If a lender by any means uses any act of violence to injure the borrower, damage any said assets, regardless of violations against any of the listed regulations you may file a civil action lawsuit against them.
 The countermeasures you may take include:

 - Three times the amount of the damage or $1500.00, taking the greater amount